nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ##### Daily schedule

-However, considering our usage of a `TableView` Ui component, we had to transform the bookings for a venue into a format suitable for a table.
+However, considering our usage of a `BookingTableView` Ui component, we had to transform the bookings for a venue into a format suitable for a table.
 To do so, we decided to add a `DailySchedule` data class, which will represent a row in our timetable implementation of the Ui.
-We will then pass a list of 7 `DailySchedule` to the table to represent a timetable of the bookings for a week, for a specified venue.
+We will then pass a list of 7 `DailySchedule` to `BookingTableView` to represent a timetable of the bookings for a week, for a specified venue.

 <br>